fluvinu/TWILIO_res_MEAG_ACC_WEATHER/README.md

 ## Overview

 This project combines the OpenWeather API and Twilio API to send romantic SMS messages to a recipient based on the current weather conditions in their city.
-The messages are loaded from text files corresponding to different weather conditions.
+The messages are loaded from text files located isweather folder corresponding to different weather conditions.

 ## Features